swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

     - **Rollback is only possible because every artifact is versioned**: Git tracks the code, DVC tracks the model and data, and the container registry tracks every deployable image.
-    - **Kubernetes rollout undo is the fastest operational shortcut**: use it first to stop an incident, then follow with the canonical Git/DVC rollback to keep the source of truth consistent.
     - **The Git/DVC rollback is the canonical recovery**: it restores the source of truth and lets the CI/CD pipeline redeploy the old version cleanly.
+    - **Kubernetes rollout undo is an incident-response shortcut**: it restores service immediately but does not change Git or DVC, so it does not replace the Git/DVC rollback.
     - **Real new distributions need retraining, not rollback**: Part 5 covers the labeling workflow.
     - **Close the issue when the decision is executed**: the alerting script